-Thus, when Mr. Reedman had left London the understanding was that a meeting would be arranged with the Palestine Administration to make the general arrangements whereby the Palestine Administration would operate its trading account on the Commission's account respecting agreed commodities.
-Mr. Henson would make a complete study of particular commodities and would give his considered opinion on the supply situation sand how it might.
-This information would be available in atellr days time, after which the Commission could make specific proposals to the Mandatory Power. stressed that this would have to be done without delay because if contracts were not made shortly, there would be an inevitable hatu6 following, to the time involve& in the shipping of He added that he had found that within the limits of the policy which 40 been laid clown, the British officials that he had met were fully aware of the difficulties facing the Commission as well as of the difficulties that would arise, if the Commission had to take over after 15 May with a deteriorating economic situation in Palestine, and were prepared Ad co-operate with the Commission so far as possible in administrative problems.
+Mr. Henson would make a complete study of particular commodities and would give his considered opinion on the supply situation and how it might be met.
+This information would be available in a few days' time, after which the Commission could make specific proposals to the Mandatory Power.
+He stressed that this would have to be done without delay because if contracts were not made shortly there would be an inevitable hiatus owing to the time involved in the shipping of supplies.

+He added that he had found that within the limits of the policy which had been laid down, the British officials that he had met were fully aware of the difficulties facing the Commission as well as of the difficulties that would arise if the Commission had to take over after 15 May with a deteriorating economic situation in Palestine, and were prepared to co-operate with the Commission so far as possible in administrative problems.
 He had been well received and sympathetically heard by the various officials.

-The CHAIRMAN thanked Mr. Freedman for the valuable information he had given to the Commission and asked for comments on this report.
+The CHAIRMAN thanked Mr. Reedman for the valuable information he had given to the Commission and asked for comments on his report.
 He also enquired whether Mr. Henson's report would be received by the Commission and whether it would be exclusively concerned with the technical aspects of the problem of supply.

 Mr. REEDMAN (Senior Economic Adviser) answered both questions in the affirmative.
-He proceeded to explain in answer to a further question concerning the difficulty of financing the project that if the Commission were to ask the Palestine Administration to relinquish controls in respect of the important food commodities in question and leave the matter in the hands of private importers, no financial problems would arise.
-There would, however, be other risks.
-These were, that private importers not wish to undertake the risks involved, that supplies would not be forthcoming, or, if forthcoming, the commodities might be hoarded in anticipation of a price raise, with the result that black market operations might ensue.
+He proceeded to explain in answer to a further question. and the set of the concerning the difficulty of financing the project that if the Commission were to ask the Palestine Administration to relinquish controls in respect of the important food commodities in question and leave the matter in the hands of private importers, no financial problems would arise.
+There a start at would, however, be other risks.
+These were, that private importers might not wish to undertake the risks involved, that supplies would not be And a second forthcoming, or, if forthcoming, the commodities might be hearded in 经营销分配 结束 指令 辞 anticipation of a price raise, with the result that black market and the factor operations might ensue.